Many parents find themselves wondering why their child is struggling at school.

 Balance and Body Awareness

-A well-developed sense of balance helps your child feel stable and organised in their body.
+A well-developed sense of balance helps your child to feel safe in the world.

 This supports: